Oleg Boltin: New Japan Pro-Wrestling (2022–present)

 On October 10, 2022, at Declaration of Power, Yuji Nagata introduced Boltin as a future NJPW wrestler, the first from Kazakhstan since Vladimir Berkovich in 1990.
 Boltin, in turn, expressed a desire to become as "strong and famous as possible", and cited The Rock and Brock Lesnar as role models.
 Boltin's first in-ring match as "Young Lion" took place on January 4, 2023, at Wrestle Kingdom 17, where he had a three-minute exhibition match against Ryohei Oiwa on the pre-show.
 The match ended in a draw.
-He made his official in-ring debut on April 2, at night two of Road To Sakura Genesis, where he, Ryusuke Taguchi, and Shota Umino lost to TMDK (Zack Sabre Jr., Robbie Eagles, and Kosei Fujita).
+He made his official in-ring debut at night two of Road To Sakura Genesis on April 2, where he, Ryusuke Taguchi, and Shota Umino lost to TMDK (Zack Sabre Jr., Robbie Eagles, and Kosei Fujita).
 On May 28, at day 12 of the 2023 Best of the Super Juniors, Boltin earned his first win when he teamed up with Togi Makabe to defeat Yuto Nakashima and Oskar Leube.

 In March 2024, Boltin began teaming up with Hiroshi Tanahashi and Toru Yano.
 The trio defeated House of Torture (Evil, Sho, and Yoshinobu Kanemaru) at Wrestling World 2024 in Taiwan to win the vacant NEVER Openweight 6-Man Tag Team Championship.
 Yano, Tanahashi, and Boltin lost the titles to Yota Tsuji, Bushi, and Hiromu Takahashi at Dominion 6.9 in Osaka-jo Hall, but regained them the following week at New Japan Soul 2024.
 Boltin then competed in his first ever G1 Climax tournament, where he was placed in B-Block and finished with 8 points and failed to advance to the playoff stage.
-During the tournament, Boltin retired his black "Young Lion" gear in favor of light blue gear and a malahi for his entrance. officially graduating from his "Young Lion" status.
+During the tournament, Boltin retired his black "Young Lion" gear in favor of light blue gear and a malahi for his entrance, officially graduating from his "Young Lion" status.